Aritra-Basak/Aritra-Basak/README.md

 ### Hi there, I'm Aritra Basak 👋

 ## I'm a Student,Coder,Developer and a Designer!!
+## More precisely --> <h2> Seasoned and independent Web Developer, blending the art of design with programming skills to deliver an immersive and engaging user experience through efficient website development.
+A self- taught Java programmer with a 5-star rating in Hacker Rank.
+A firm believer in learning through experience.</h2>

 - 🌱 I’m currently learning everything 🤣
 - 🥅 Goal:To become a professional Full Stack Web Developer.
 - 👯 I’m always looking for a better version of myself.
+- {.} Seasoned and Independent JAVA progammer.
 - ⚡ Fun fact: I love to hang out with friends and play games at free time.

 ### Connect with me: